Skip to content

 Best regards or Kind regards?

-These two sign-offs are essentially interchangeable.
+These two sign offs are essentially interchangeable.
 Both are widely regarded as formal closings, with ‘Kind regards’ being the more formal.
 Hence, switching to ‘Best regards’ is recommended when a relationship with the recipient has been established.

 Kind regards or Yours sincerely?

-Hence, ‘Kind regards’ and ‘Best regards’ are better options for workplace emails.
+Therefore ‘Kind regards’ and ‘Best regards’ are better options for workplace emails.

-Email sign-off examples
+Email sign off examples

 It’s time to launch into examples.

-To clarify, we have separated email sign-offs that can be used in almost any email from those that are context reliant, or ‘contextual’.
+To clarify, we have separated email sign offs that can be used in almost any email from those that are context reliant, or ‘contextual’.

-Formal email sign-offs
+Formal email sign offs

 This being said, some people argue that ‘Regards’ and ‘Best’ are abrupt and come off as insensitive, while others vouch strongly for these.
 We’ll leave you to decide!